OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Xero Shoes Aqua X Sport

 These Xero shoes are versatile and provide excellent grip, making them perfect for running on wet terrain or loose rocks.
-More than everything, when I tried my brand new pair, I loved the toe protection they offer.
-It’s reassuring to know that my toes are well-protected while navigating rugged terrain.
+More than everything, when I tried my brand new pair, I loved the toe protection they offered.

 You can also use them as river shoes or hiking sandals for wet environments because they dry quickly.